deminimis/minimalfirewall/README.md

 * Visual Studio Community 2022
   * When installing Visual Studio, make sure you select the ".NET desktop development" workload (which includes Windows Forms).

-#### Step 1: Set Up Your Project Folder
+#### Step 1: Clone this repo

-1. Create a new, empty folder for your project.
-2. Place all contents of /src in it.
+* When you open up Visual Studio, click clone the repo if you haven't already.

+#### Step 2: Open the .sln
+* Open the `.sln`.
+It should now build correctly.
+If not, go to the next steps.

+_____

-#### Step 2: Install Dependencies
+#### Step 3: Install Dependencies
-1. Double-click the MinimalFirewall-WindowsStore.sln file to open the project in Visual Studio.
-If this is giving you errors, you can delete this and the csproj.user file and just open the .csproj instead.
-2. Once the project is open, right-click on the "Solution 'MinimalFirewall-WindowsStore'" in the Solution Explorer and select "Restore NuGet Packages".
+* Once the project is open, right-click on the "Solution 'MinimalFirewall-WindowsStore'" in the Solution Explorer and select "Restore NuGet Packages".
   * If that doesn't work, go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution....
 Install the following two packages:
     * Microsoft.Extensions.Caching.Memory
     * System.Management

-#### Step 3: Check the COM Reference
+#### Step 4: Check the COM Reference
-1. In Solution Explorer, expand the MinimalFirewall-NET8 project, then expand Dependencies > COM.
+* In Solution Explorer, expand the MinimalFirewall-NET8 project, then expand Dependencies > COM.
 You should see NetFwTypeLib.
 If it has a yellow warning icon, right-click it and select "Remove".
 Then, right-click on Dependencies and select Add COM Reference....In the list, find and check the box for "NetFwTypeLib".

-#### Step 4: Build
+#### Step 5: Build
-1. Set configuration manager to x64, and build.
+* Set configuration manager to x64, and build.